google/slothfs/docs/manual.md

 file system out of this, we must decide at which exact revision each repository should be offered.

-This can be done with `slothfs-expand-manifest`, eg.
+This can be done with `slothfs-deref-manifest`, eg.

-    slothfs-expand-manifest > /tmp/m.xml
+    slothfs-deref-manifest > /tmp/m.xml

 Mounting the filesystem